Spread the year's energy costs into consistent, even payments.

 More certainty.
 Fewer surprises.
 Reduce the impact of summer and wintertime bills by smoothing them out across the year.

-Add flexibility to your energy account
+To add flexibility to your energy account, you can:

 - choose a monthly, fortnightly or weekly payment schedule

-- combine with Direct Debit for seamless, automatic payments
+- combine with direct debit for seamless, automatic payments

 - track usage estimates against your actual usage